 If ALDI is way too sour for some people, Cornwell is another brand worth trying.
 Strange, but this one actually lacks the overall "tanginess" that is characteristic of the Acetic-acid.
 Further, I find that the overall intensity is more mild and hence ~ least offensive.

-Before proceeding, I have to firstly emphasize the problem I have been troubleshooting for a quite a long time.
+Before proceeding, I have to emphasize the problem I have been troubleshooting for a quite a long time.
 Namely ~ minor distensions throughout 18+ fasting windows, especially during daylight.
 Instant coffees (or just strongly brewed coffees in general), earl grey and chamomile ~ so far is the least, but not entirely free of problems.

 When it comes to teas, I have been recently rotating inbetween green, earl grey and on recent interest - Chamomile.
 Chamomile in particular interests me because of its Apigenin content; which has been studied favourable on its AMPK raising effect (Hsu CM et al 2021).

---- Please note that this entire feature writing is entirely focused on wholefoods.
+--- Please note this entire feature writing is entirely focused on wholefoods.
 An entire discussion on non-negotiable supplements, eg. Vitamin D, K2, Betaine HCL are not and will not be featured here for accessible reading. ----

 I am also aware of the symptoms that I do get myself as indicators to dial back.
 Chiefly, minor tinnitus or ear-ringing is one such sign for me to start exclude them anywhere between a week to a several weeks.
+Coagulators - K2 and COQ10 here in this case would be wise to keep in the drawer.

 On the latter use case I swore by its use on controlling smells be it personal (body odour) as well as also general hygiene around the home.
 Sprinkling small amounts into shoes and/or clothing ~ the effect is almost immediate.